DamengRandom/tipify/one-word-tips.md

 ```

-2. viewport: The viewport is the user's visible area of a web page.
+2. `viewport`: The viewport is the user's visible area of a web page.

-3. autoprefixer: is a tool to automatically write the vendor properties,
+3. `autoprefixer`: is a tool to automatically write the vendor properties,

 eg:
 ```css